m-rtijn/PyMail/README.md

 # Use

-####There are multiple ways of using PyMail, here are the most important ways:
+####There are multiple ways of using PyMail, here are the most important options:

 #####Sending an email can be done in two ways.